 There have been little to no reports into this event, but rumors having been floating around claiming that these people were stock traders who fell victim to financial fraud, leaving them with mountains of debt.
 For reasons left for readers to construct, Chinese media have scrubbed all mentions, including WeChat posts.

 A 55 year-old man in northeast China recently decided to the start the new year by treading the fine line between exhilaration and paralysis.
+Zhou has been practicing bike stunts by himself for over twenty years and has better balance than most athletes half his age.

 While most of northern China were busy hibernating against the copious amounts of pollutants in the atmosphere, “You Know Who” has been playing favorites by giving Jinhua, Zhejiang province, a special treat.